ToheedAli-BSCS24119/Prison_Break/README.md

 8. Live demo of Prison Break (Code)
 9. Real_World Application
 10. Thought Provoking Questions & Discussion
 # Introduction to Graph Theory:
-Graph theory is the study of vertices (nodes) and edges (connections), which helps model various systems, including networks and pathways.
+Graph theory is a branch of mathematics that studies structures formed by nodes (vertices) and edges (connections).
+It allows us to represent and analyze relationships and pathways in a variety of systems, such as social networks, road maps, and communication networks.
+Graphs provide a way to visualize and solve problems involving connectivity and flow.
+In the context of our project, graph theory helps us model and understand the "Prison Break" setup.

+# Prison Break Concept in Graph Theory:
+The "Prison Break" concept uses graph theory to represent a prison layout, where cells, guards, and hallways become nodes, and possible escape routes are edges.
+This model helps us simulate escape strategies by visualizing the relationships and potential movements within the prison.
+By treating the prison as a graph, we can apply algorithms to find optimal paths, avoid obstacles, or even locate safe zones.
+This graphical representation is crucial in designing and analyzing escape plans.